Cancer is a dreadful disease to be diagnosed with.

 It was found that patients who are taller than what is considered “normal” for their gender and age seem to be at a higher risk of osteosarcoma.

-It was also found that patients who were born at a weight that was heavier than what was considered “normal” for their particular gender is at a higher risk of developing osteosarcoma.
+It was also found that patients who were born at a weight that was heavier than what was considered “normal” for their particular gender are at a higher risk of developing osteosarcoma.

 An interesting risk factor that was discovered by medical scientists is a hernia – but only a specific hernia at a particular time of the patient’s life.